 A couple of weeks back, Microsoft rolled out the final version of its Internet Explorer 10 to Windows 7 SP1 and Windows Server 2008 R2 SP1.
 Internet Explorer 10, which was originally available only in Windows 8 and Server 2012, comes with some new features and significant performance improvements.

 Windows 7 users who frequently reinstall Windows might want to integrate or slipstream Internet Explorer 10 into the installation DVD or ISO to avoid manually upgrading Internet Explorer 9 to Internet Explorer 10.
-Slipstreaming Internet Explorer 10 into Windows 7 setup DVD or ISO isn’t not a hard job and is possible to perform with the help of Command Prompt.
+Slipstreaming Internet Explorer 10 into Windows 7 setup DVD or ISO isn’t a hard job and is possible to perform with the help of Command Prompt.

 In the past, we have shown how to create unattended Windows 7 installation, and also how to include your favourite themes, screensavers, and wallpapers in Windows 7 DVD or ISO using RT Seven Lite tool.
-In this guide, we walk you through steps that you need to follow in order to integrate Internet Explorer 10 into Windows 7 setup or ISO file.
+In this guide, we walk you through the steps that you need to follow in order to integrate Internet Explorer 10 into Windows 7 setup or ISO file.

 NOTE: You must need Windows 7 with SP1 in order to upgrade to Internet Explorer 10.
 If you have a Windows 7 DVD or ISO file without the Service Pack, we recommend you slipstream Service Pack 1 into Windows 7 DVD or ISO file before proceeding with this guide.